mopidy/mopidy/ESOF-DOCS/Software Verification and Validation.md

 ## Degree of Testability

 ### Controllability
+(The degree to which it is possible to control the state of the component under test (CUT) as required for testing.)

 ### Observability
+(The degree to which it is possible to observe (intermediate and final) test results.)

 ### Isolateability
+(The degree to which the component under test (CUT) can be tested in isolation.)

 ### Separation of concerns
+(The degree to which the component under test has a single, well defined responsibility.)

 ### Understandability
+(The degree to which the component under test is documented or self-explaining.)

 ### Heterogeneity
+(The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.)

 ## Test Statistics
+There are **2056** tests total